 - Problems with your liver or kidney.

 - Coughing up blood.

-LIFESTYLE CHANGES
+LIFESTYLE CHANGES Back to top

 - Stay at home until the doctor says that you can return to your normal activities.